cimm/orb/README.md

 ## Install

+1. Install Ruby 1.9.2 (may work on older versions but didn't bother to test)
-1. Clone the repo
+2. Clone the repo
-2. Send the Orb.pde sketch to the Arduino board
+3. Send the Orb.pde sketch to the Arduino board
-3. Keep the USB cable connected and run the orbifier script
+4. Keep the USB cable connected and run the orbifier script

 ## Orbifier script